pwnforce/2025-09-succinct/README.md

 We are also aware that our `generate_trace` function for the `DivRemChip` may panic on debug mode, due to the usage of `abs()` function over `i64`.
 Since proving is expected to be done on release mode, this issue is informational.

+We are also aware that the `vk_root` and the merkle tree of valid recursion verification keys is not set up yet.
+Auditors should assume that this merkle tree will be set up correctly, and that the merkle proof verification for the `vk_root` will be turned on in production, asserting that only valid verification keys can be used in recursion.

 # Overview

 ![SP1](https://github.com/user-attachments/assets/48ccf1d5-fc4b-49e9-b916-acdb1b427531?raw=true)